990aa/kivixa/README.md

 ## 🎨 What is Kivixa?

-Kivixa is not just a PDF annotator—it's a **complete creative workspace** designed for digital artists, designers, annotators, and creative professionals.
+Kivixa is a **complete creative workspace** designed for digital artists, designers, annotators, and creative professionals.
 Whether you're sketching ideas, annotating documents, or creating digital artwork, Kivixa provides professional-grade tools with desktop-class performance on any device.

 ## ✨ Key Features